What is Consideration for a Deed to Real Estate?

 Tenancy by the Entirety (Married Couples Only)

 A tenancy by the entirety is a special form of joint ownership available only to spouses in common law states (like Florida).
 It is similar to a joint tenancy in that it provides each spouse a right of survivorship.
 On the first spouse’s death, the property will automatically pass to the surviving spouse.
+See our article on Florida tenancy by the entirety for more information.

 Joint tenancy with right of survivorship and tenancy by the entirety both include survivorship rights.
 But there are often other benefits—such as asset protection—that make tenancy by the entirety the preferred form of ownership between spouses.
 Under the law of many states (including Florida), a judgment against one spouse is not enforceable against property that is owned as tenancy by the entirety.
 This protects the property from creditors of one spouse.